ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     </tr>
     <tr class="odd">
     <td>Change Password on RDP</td>
-    <td>When selected, password changes on RDP session are allowed.
-This option is relevant mainly for admin users using RDP sessions that do not login to Windows machines.</td>
+    <td>When selected, password changes on RDP sessions are allowed.
+This option is relevant mainly for admin users using RDP sessions that do not login to Windows machines.
+This option is relevant to passwordless authentication only.</td>
     </tr>
     <tr class="even">
     <td>Change Password on Unlock</td>
-    <td>When selected, password changes are allowed on Unlock as well as on Login to the workstation.</td>
+    <td>When selected, password changes are allowed on Unlock as well as on Login to the workstation.
+This option is relevant to passwordless authentication only.</td>
     </tr>
     <tr class="odd">
     <td>POC Mode</td>